HandsOnDataViz/chartjs-bar/README.md

-# Bar or Column Chart with One or More Data Series in Chartjs
+# Bar or Column Chart with One or More Data Series in Chart.js

 ![Bar chart with any number of series](./bar.png)